Posts Tagged ‘BT’

 As a footnote my kids have been trying to persuade me to buy them a new 42″ flatscreen LCD TV for the “den”.
 I’ve beaten off the assault by saying that we don’t actually have a source of HD video other than their own laptops and PCs.
 Even this line of defence looks as if it will only be shortlived.

-Lovley piece reported by the BBC today where British Telecom (BT) has admitted its chairman is the only person with broadband in the village of Hambleden on the Oxfordshire-Buckinghamshire border.
+Lovely piece reported by the BBC today, where British Telecom (BT) has admitted its chairman is the only person with broadband service in the village of Hambleden on the Oxfordshire-Buckinghamshire border.

-BT said Sir Michael Rake’s connection was part of a trial of new technology – the village is too far from the exchange for a standard ADSL service.
+BT said Sir Michael Rake’s broadband service connection was part of a trial of new technology.
+The village, they say, is too far from the exchange for a standard ADSL service.

-The article doesn’t go into which technology was being trialled but here’s a thought.
-BT could set up Sir Michael’s home as a POP and run tails from there.
-That way everyone in the village could get connectivity.
-Then they would all be happy… Sorted.
+The article doesn’t go into which technology was being trialled, but here’s a thought: BT could set up Sir Michael’s home as a POP and run tails from there.
+That way everyone in the village could get broadband service connectivity, and all would be happy.
+Sorted.

 The market for IPVPN